 - Required Information on Waste Containers.
-Before bringing items to the RNS 341 Hazardous Waste Satellite Accumulation Area, make sure that all waste bottles have a hazardous waste sticker, a filled-out waste manifest, and a bottle collection code before they are placed on the shelves.
+Before bringing items to the RNS 341 Hazardous Waste Satellite Accumulation Area, make sure that all waste bottles have a hazardous waste sticker and a filled-out waste manifest before they are placed on the shelves.

 - There are designated spots for different types of waste.

 Other Questions about RNS 341?

 - Please contact Jodi Schmelz, Stockroom Manager, via email at email@example.com.